bonsaiben/bootstrap-snippets/README.md

 This repository contains HTML and Haml snippet files for Twitter Bootstrap, for the famous [snipmate](https://github.com/garbas/vim-snipmate) plugin for Vim.

-HTML and Haml snippets of Twitter Bootstrap scaffolding, base css and components.

-Generally the snippet trigger will be the name of the relevant class (without hyphens).

 Dependencies
 ------------